mr4tt/zotbot/README.md

 - [Donkey Kong cheating case rocked by photos of illicit joystick modification](https://arstechnica.com/gaming/2023/02/did-billy-mitchell-use-this-illicit-joystick-to-set-a-donkey-kong-high-score/) - Tall, red-topped stick could prove crucial in Mitchell's defamation suit.

 # wikipedia
+- [Hand of Glory](https://en.wikipedia.org/w/index.php?title=Hand_of_Glory&oldid=1191567439) - A Hand of Glory is the dried and pickled hand of a hanged man, often specified as being the left (Latin: sinister) hand, or, if the person was hanged for murder, the hand that "did the deed."
+Old European beliefs attribute great powers to a Hand of Glory combined with a candle made from fat from the corpse of the same malefactor who died on the gall...

+- [Beagle Brigade](https://en.wikipedia.org/w/index.php?title=Beagle_Brigade&oldid=1197943839) - Beagle Brigade is a team of beagles and their human handlers who, as part of the United States Department of Agriculture's Animal and Plant Health Inspection Service (APHIS), inspect luggage at U.S. airports searching for agricultural products.
+According to the USDA, the Beagle Brigade program averages around 75,000 seizures of prohibited agricultu...

 - [China–Hong Kong football rivalry](https://en.wikipedia.org/w/index.php?title=China–Hong_Kong_football_rivalry&oldid=1193679365) - The China–Hong Kong football rivalry is a sports rivalry between the national association football teams of the People's Republic of China and Hong Kong.
 The rivalry has been exacerbated by Hong Kong's status as a Special Administrative Region of China, with major political and ideological differences than on the mainland, a legacy of having been un...

 - [Chinese number gestures](https://en.wikipedia.org/w/index.php?title=Chinese_number_gestures&oldid=1186927843) - Chinese number gestures are a method to signify the natural numbers one through ten using one hand.
 This method may have been developed to bridge the many varieties of Chinese—for example, the numbers 4 (Chinese: 四; pinyin: sì) and 10 (Chinese: 十; pinyin: shí) are hard to distinguish in some dialects.
 Some suggest that it was also used by business ...